Falkirk and District Tramways

 Flakirk and District Tramways Company inspectors

-A Blow-up of the opening day depot photo above showing two individuals who are in all probability inspectors.
+A blow-up of the opening day depot photo above showing two individuals who are in all probability inspectors.
 The man on the right has two lines of script lettering on his left-hand greatcoat collar.

 Falkirk and District Tramways inspector Edwardian